-We first assess whether the climate models are able to represent the mean state in terms of wave amplitude and variability for wavenumbers 1-10.
+We first assess whether the climate models are able to represent the mean state.
+In terms of wave amplitude and variability for wavenumbers 1-10 in June, July, and August.
 Figure 1 compares wave spectra for wavenumbers 1 to 10 from the AISI experiment with those of the ERA5 reanalysis.
 Overall, the wave amplitudes, regardless of wave numbers and models, are reasonably well reproduced with errors in the model climatology ranging from 5% (wave-10) to 12% (wave-3).
-This also applies to the variance in wave activity as given by the whisker bars for each model at different wavenumbers.
-For all models, the wave amplitudes and variabilities follow the same behavior with increasing values from wave number 1 to 5 and decreasing values till wave-10 thereafter.
-ERA5 shows the peak for both the wave amplitude and variance at wavenumber $\frac{6}{3}$, which might suggest a systematic bias in the models, or alternatively it might be an under-sampling in ERA5.
+This also applies to the variance in wave amplitude, as given by the whisker bars for each model at different wavenumbers.
+For all models, the wave amplitudes and variabilities follow the same behavior with increasing values from wave number 1 to 5 and